aarmey/ml-for-bioe/lectures/Wk1-Lecture1.md

 ~ Extension of the bernoulli trial, describes the # of successes in a sequence of n-independent binary trials

 Multinomial
-~ Extension of binomial when variable can take on more than two states.
+~ Generalization of Binomial for more than two states.

 # Distribution moments